Disputes about bonds

 - agree to settle the dispute;

-- dispute the application by lodging a Form 5 Notice of Intention to Dispute Application for Disposal of Bond Money (can be completed and lodged online or downloaded from the Magistrates Court) within seven days, when the matter is set down for hearing before a magistrate; or
+- dispute the application by lodging a Form 5 Notice of Intention to Dispute Application for Disposal of Bond Money (from the Magistrates Court) within seven days, when the matter is set down for hearing before a magistrate; or

 - ignore the notice, the court may then issue an order for the release of the bond after seven days.